HRSINGAPORE Community Discussions

 Your HR might want to recommend a salary review [no bonus/increment] through:

 1. Salary Negotiation - Use salary increment percentages to negotiate a higher rate of pay.
 An effective way to negotiate a higher salary is to gather market data on the average salary range for your industry.
-It is important to consider years of experience, education level, type of position and size of company.
+It is important to consider years of experience, education level, type of position and size of the company.
 The Bureau of Labour Statistics reports the average salary ranges for a number of specific types of jobs.
 If your salary falls below average for your geographic area, you may be able to negotiate a higher salary.

 2. One-Time Payments - A salary increment might be a one-time payment that substitutes for a bonus.
 An employer could use salary increments to compensate for higher health care costs or in place of medical care reimbursements.
 One-time increments are typically paid out during a single pay period.